Emiliano Estrada

-Emiliano Estrada (born 12 April 1986) is an Argentine economist and politician who is a National Deputy elected in Salta Province since 2021.
+Emiliano Estrada (born 12 April 1986) is an Argentine economist and politician.
+He was a National Deputy elected in Salta Province from 2021 to 2025, and served as Minister of Economy of Salta Province under Governor Juan Manuel Urtubey from 2017 to 2019.
 He is a member of the Justicialist Party.
-Estrada was Minister of Economy of Salta Province under Governor Juan Manuel Urtubey from 2017 to 2019.

 In 2023, he unsuccessfully ran for governor of Salta, placing third with 16.16% of the vote.

 Biography

 Estrada is the second child of 3, and was an economist before he was elected in 2021.